top of page

 2. Securing our finances to ensure the continued viability and success of our Town.

-3. Enhancing safety and sustainability
+3. Enhancing safety and sustainability while meeting state housing mandates.

 I welcome resident input on achieving these goals while maintaining Portola Valley's unique character and values.

-I'd love to hear from you: RebeccaforPV@gmail.com
+I'd love to hear from you: RebeccaforPV "at" gmail.com

 VirginiaBacon.167471481.DWOM3WvF.CarriageRideDSC_1747copy.jpg